mongodb/docs/mms/source/usage.rst

 The "Events" section relays information about the MMS agent's operations.
 Possible event types are:

-- "**new host**" occurs when the agent identifies a new mongo hosts.
+- "**new host**" occurs when the agent identifies a new MongoDB host.

 - "**restart**" occurs when a ``mongod`` or other monitored instance restarts.